Whoaa512/starred/README.md

 ## Others

+- [t3dotgg/stripe-recommendations](https://github.com/t3dotgg/stripe-recommendations) - I've built with Stripe for years.
+This is how I do it without going mad.
 - [NeoVertex1/SuperPrompt](https://github.com/NeoVertex1/SuperPrompt) - SuperPrompt is an attempt to engineer prompts that might help us understand AI agents.
 - [getcursor/cursor](https://github.com/getcursor/cursor) - The AI Code Editor
 - [zakirullin/cognitive-load](https://github.com/zakirullin/cognitive-load) - 🧠 Cognitive Load is what matters